 From Ottoman cities to rural villages youll discover the threads that bind all three nations together where lifestyles have changed very little despite years of political posturing and horrific conflicts that remain all too recent in the minds of local people.

-Roman monuments, heritage-laden towns and excitingly chaotic markets make for a fascinating itinerary on this Albania, Kosovo and Macedonia holiday with overland travel and stays in local guesthouses allowing travellers to really get to know the Balkans away from the tourist hot spots.
+Roman monuments, heritage-laden towns and excitingly chaotic markets make for a fascinating itinerary on this Albania, Kosovo and North Macedonia trip with overland travel and stays in local guesthouses allowing travellers to really get to know the Balkans away from the tourist hot spots.

 Since the fall of its communist regime Albania has been reborn and readily welcomes holiday makers to come and see for themselves the charming and hospitable nature of the land and its people.